 Three-hundred sixty-four days ago, you turned 5; tomorrow, you turn 6.
 I never got around to writing your birthday letter last year, something I’ve regretted all these months in between.
 In fact, I haven’t written much at all this past year, the reason for which I’m not entirely sure (though I have a suspicion), but I do know that specifically I’ve missed writing about you.
 As I prepared to write this letter, I re-read the letters I wrote for your first, second, third and fourth birthdays, and oh, how you’ve grown.
 How you’ve changed.
 I don’t think there’s any way a single letter can adequately recap the last two years of your life, but I felt it important to try, so that one day you’ll have these words as a record of when you were 5-going-on-6.

 Since your last birthday letter when you turned 4, your life has changed in the biggest possible ways.
 You became a big brother.
 You started (and finished) Montessori preschool.
 You learned to write your name.
 You learned to write all the letters.
 You started Kindergarten.
 You started to learn how to read.
 You made so many new friends, more than I ever had when I was a kid.
+If you are planning to buy a soap making scale and you are looking for professional helps for make the best buying decisions, is important that you check the reviews from Scales Zen to find the best one for needs.

 Since you were 4, you lost some very important people in your life – enjoy the life with anipots.com.
 Just typing that last sentence has me swallowing a lump in my throat and holding back hot tears.
 In some ways, I don’t think you’ve fully grasped what it means for a loved one to die, that they’re never coming back.
 But sometimes, your perceptiveness knocks me off my feet, like when we picked your dad up from the airport after GrammaLo died, and you said, without skipping a beat, “How’s your dad, Dad?”
 Or when we walked down the street to pick up gyros for dinner the night we found out Grandpa Manny had suddenly died, and you said, “I’m sorry about your dad, Dad.”